Sunday 4 March 2018

 Sunday 4th March, 2018 is the date for this fabulous event – Concert by the Lake – run by the Rotary Club of Matamata.
 It is the fourth year the event will have been held on private property in the rural outskirts of the Waikato township and it is a concert not to be missed.

-Tickets for the show are just $60 per adult or $100 for two adults and two children aged 12 and under.
+Tickets for the show are just $60 per adult or $150 for two adults and two children (aged 12 and under).
+Under 5s are free.

-All profits from the event go back into local Matamata youth and community projects.
+All profits from the event will go to Westpac Rescue Helicopter and local youth support initiatives.

 Since the release of her first single Drive in 1996 – a top ten hit when she was just twenty – Bic has been awarded almost every musical honour in New Zealand, including the prestigious APRA Silver Scroll songwriting award.
 Bic has won the most Tuis (New Zealand Music Awards) by any individual, ever (twenty).
 She has won Best Female Vocalist four times and Best Producer three times.
 Bic’s debut album Drive was certified seven times platinum and featured the enormous hit Sway.
 The follow up in Beautiful Collision in 2002 was certified an incredible eleven times platinum and featured the hits Get Some Sleep, Something Good and Listening For The Weather.